-The 80 mg dosage of Zocor ® (simvastatin), prescribed to treat high cholesterol, needs to be sharply lowered to avoid myopathy, according to a U.S. Food and Drug Administration (FDA) alert.
-The 80 mg dose should only be used by patients who have been taking the drug for more than a year without having any side effects.
+The 80 mg dosage of Zocor ® (simvastatin), which treats high cholesterol, needs to be sharply lowered to avoid myopathy, according to a U.S. Food and Drug Administration (FDA) alert.
+The 80 mg dose should only treat patients who have been taking the drug for more than a year without having any side effects.

-Zocor® is estimated to have been sold to 2.1 million people last year at the 80 mg dose.
+Zocor® treats 2.1 million people last year at the 80 mg dose.
 The drug is the most powerful statin in generic form, and it is relatively inexpensive, according to the FDA’s Amy Egan, M.D.
 Eagan is deputy director for safety in the FDA’s Division of Metabolism and Endocrinology Products.

-The FDA is now saying that patients new to Zocor ® should be started on a 40 mg dose.
+The FDA is now saying that patients new to Zocor ® should start on a 40 mg dose.
 If that amount doesn’t lower the patient’s cholesterol enough, Eagan said, the FDA is recommending that doctors find another drug to prescribe.

 “Our overall goal,” according to Eric Colman, M.D., “is to get doctors to not start patients on 80 mg of simvastatin.”
 Colman is deputy director of the FDA division.

-The warning was issued in June 2011 to alert health care providers and patients of the risk of myopathy, an injury to the muscle characterized by pain or weakness.
-Myopathy seems to be a result of interactions of Zocor® with other medications, Colman said.
-He also added that some people seem to be genetically predisposed to myopathy caused by Zocor ®.
+The warning, in June 2011, of myopathy, an injury to the muscle that causes pain or weakness.
+Myopathy is a result of interactions of Zocor® with other medications, Colman said.
+He also said that some people seem have genetic predisposition to myopathy caused by Zocor ®.

-When these occur, laboratory tests for creatinine kinase, an enzyme, in the blood are done.
-If myopathy is suspected or diagnosed, Zocor® therapy should be immediately stopped.
+When these occur, laboratories test for creatinine kinase, an enzyme in the blood.
+If there is myopathy, Zocor® therapy should immediately stop.

 A more serious complication of taking Zocor ®, in particular with certain other medications, is the development of rhabdomyolysis.
 This condition can be fatal due to kidney failure.
-Doctors are advised to monitor their patients for signs and symptoms of myopathy, especially when first starting Zocor ® and after raising the dosage.
+Doctors need to monitor their patients for signs and symptoms of myopathy, especially when first starting Zocor ® and after raising the dosage.